 SSR1 Recommendation 22

-ICANN should publish, monitor and update documentation on the organization and budget resources needed to manage SSR issues in conjunction with introduction of new gTLDs.
+“ICANN should publish, monitor and update documentation on the organization and budget resources needed to manage SSR issues in conjunction with introduction of new gTLDs.”

 SSR2 Conclusion: This recommendation remains relevant and was partially implemented.
-The implementation did not achieve the full intended effect.
+The implementation did not achieve the full, intended effect.

-Please see SSR2 Recommendation 3: Improve SSR-Related Budget Transparency for the SSR2 recommendation that expands upon the original SSR1 recommendation.
+Please see SSR2 Recommendation 3: Improve SSR-related Budget Transparency for the SSR2 recommendation that expands upon the original SSR1 recommendation.

 Rationale:

 Public information on SSR-related budget and expenditures across multiple ICANN departments was posted for FY18 and can be found here: https://community.icann.org/x/DqNYAw.
-This report is updated annually and covers direct costs resulting from the activities required to perform the SSR Functions, direct costs of shared resources, and the costs of support functions allocated to SSR.
-This report does not provide a breakdown of funding, resources, or other activities related to the new gTLD program.
+This report is updated annually and covers direct costs resulting from the activities required to perform the SSR functions, direct costs of shared resources, and the costs of support functions allocated to SSR.
+This report does not provide a breakdown of funding, resources, or other activities related to the New gTLD Program.

 ICANN org has also explored mechanisms that provide more public information on SSR-related budgets and expenditures across multiple ICANN departments.
-However, a template for that public information does not break out SSR activities or budgets related to the new gTLD program.
+However, a template for that public information does not break out SSR activities or budgets related to the New gTLD Program.

-It is clear that the organization and budget for SSR issues related to the new gTLD team were provided via the Security team, but also reflected in the budget and organization for the new gTLD program (e.g., DNS Stability Panel, EBERO, other process steps, etc.).
-It appears that the desired outcome of the implementation of this recommendation was to improve the amount and clarity of information on the organization and budget for implementing the IS-SSR Framework and performing SSR-related functions related to the new gTLD program.
+It is clear that the organization and budget for SSR issues related to the new gTLD team were provided via the security team, but also reflected in the budget and organization for the New gTLD Program (e.g., DNS Stability Panel, EBERO, other process steps, etc.).
+It appears that the desired outcome of the implementation of this recommendation was to improve the amount and clarity of information on the organization and budget for implementing the IS-SSR Framework and performing SSR-related functions related to the New gTLD Program.

-In the ICANN IS-SSR Document Archive, there is no document that is specific to the new gTLD program.
-In the September 30, 2016 Framework, gTLDs are mentioned twice, once in Module A as a trend in the Internet ecosystem and second, in Module B as part of the overall ICANN Strategic Plan.
-In the FY14 SSR Framework, published in March 2013, the new gTLD program is again mentioned as a “trend,” and as a policy driver for the gNSO.
-The only remaining mentions of the new gTLD program are in the section reporting on the implementation of the SSR1 Recommendations.
+In the ICANN IS-SSR Document Archive, there is no document that is specific to the New gTLD Program.
+In the 30 September 2016 Framework, gTLDs are mentioned twice, once in Module A as a trend in the Internet ecosystem, and second in Module B as part of the overall ICANN Strategic Plan.
+In the FY14 SSR Framework, published in March 2013, the New gTLD Program is again mentioned as a “trend,” and as a policy driver for the GNSO.
+The only remaining mentions of the New gTLD Program are in the section reporting on the implementation of the SSR1 recommendations.

 SSR1 Recommendation 23

-ICANN must provide appropriate resources for SSR-related Working Groups and Advisory Committees, consistent with the demands placed upon them.
-ICANN also must ensure decisions reached by Working Groups and Advisory Committees are reached in an objective manner that is free from external or internal pressure.
+“ICANN must provide appropriate resources for SSR-related Working Groups and Advisory Committees, consistent with the demands placed upon them.
+ICANN also must ensure decisions reached by Working Groups and Advisory Committees are reached in an objective manner that is free from external or internal pressure.”

 SSR2 Conclusion: This recommendation remains relevant and was partially implemented.
-The intended effect was to allow the working groups and advisory committees to fulfil their mandates in an objective manner that is free from external or internal pressures is not measurable.
+The intended effect was to allow the working groups and Advisory Committees to fulfill their mandates in an objective manner that is free from external or internal pressures and is not measurable.

-Please see SSR2 Recommendation 3: Improve SSR-Related Budget Transparency for the SSR2 recommendation that expands upon the original SSR1 recommendation.
+Please see SSR2 Recommendation 3: Improve SSR-related Budget Transparency for the SSR2 recommendation that expands upon the original SSR1 recommendation.

 Rationale: